Slippery Slope Fallacy: Catastrophizing Minor Problem

 By fostering respectful and constructive communication, conflicts can become opportunities for growth and closeness and, more importantly, addressing actual problems that can be made better.
 A continued use of this approach toward your family builds resentment and can lead to a simmering underlying contempt in the family system: it is not safe to talk about what is real.

-NOTE: A dumb argument: lacks accuracy, logic, and reasoning.
-It ignores evidence and instead relies on fallacies, avoids what is actually occurring and harms family relationships.
+NOTE: A Dumb Argument is hearing but not listening.
+It lacks accuracy, logic, and reasoning.
+It ignores evidence and instead relies on fallacies and fear, avoids what is actually occurring, and harms friend, marriage and family relationships.

 〰️